herryrang/PythonProject/README.md

 ### **2. Search Book**

 In this feature, the librarian can search for a book that they want to see the info for the book.
-To search a book, the librarian must input the title of the book that they want to search.
+To search a book, the librarian must input the title of the book that want to searched.
 After they input the title of the book, there will be display for the info of the book that the librarian searched.

 Below is the screenshot of the "Search Book" feature.